mercadopago/devsite-docs/guides/sdks-v2/official/java/howto-migrate.en.md

-# How to migrate from Java SDK V1 to Java SDK V2 with Secure Fields
+# How to migrate from SDK JS V1 to SDK JS V2 with Secure Fields

 In this article we will explain the necessary settings for the migration from **using JavaScript SDK in Version 1** to **using JavaScript SDK in Version 2 with Secure Fields**.